cazlo/trick/docs/howto_guides/How-To-Containerize-Trick-with-Docker.md

-# How to "Containerize" Trick With Docker
+# How to "Containerize" Trick Sims With Docker

 This HOWTO assumes that we are building our Docker images on a Linux system.
 If using Mac or Windows, the translation should hopefully be fairly straightforward.